 We would like to reassure our guests that we are doing our upmost to keep you safe whilst visiting Oxford Castle & Prison.
 For more information see our ‘know before you go’ guidelines here.

-Take a guided tour today and let the characters reveal their fascinating stories entrenched in the building’s 1,000 year history.
 When William the Conqueror invaded England and won the Battle of Hastings in 1066, Oxford Castle was marked by the Normans as the ideal place for a motte-and-bailey castle.
-Today, after almost one millennia, Oxford Castle & Prison is a visitor attraction with a past stretching far beyond your imagination.
+Norman baron Robert O’Doyly took it upon himself to build this castle.
+Over time, our site transformed from a castle into a prison.
+Today, after one millennia, Oxford Castle & Prison is a visitor attraction with a story to tell.

-Led by one of our costumed character guides, the rich history of Oxford and the castle is revealed as you…
+Led by one of our costumed guides, the fascinating history of Oxford and its castle will be revealed as you…

 After your tour, you will be inducted into the castle’s prison and wider site where you will be able to explore at your own leisure.
 Admission to the castle is by guided tour only.